fabdul88/abdulfarhan/README.md

 ### Future Iterations

 1. Blog page that will contain articles about my journey in tech and things I have learnt as a web developer.
-1. Shift over my portfolio from a stand alone React.js app to Next.js framework, which will better support SEO for blog posts.
+1. Shift over my portfolio from React.js to Next.js framework.
+1. Internationalization support (i18n) for both English and French.